whs/weixiaotien/README.md

 The main.py file is used to perform evaluation and recording.
 The format-result.py file is run to generate the table above.
 The table is then reformatted in PyCharm.

+## FAQ

+### Why use JSON output?

+Most LLM tests use two LLM - one under test, and one judging the result of the first one.
+This test, however, use hardcoded result to grade, which requires that the LLM output in machine-readable format.

+Some LLM might not be tuned to output JSON, and will not perform well in this test.
+The reason I structured the test this way are:

+1. Since there are no LLM that perform perfectly according to instructions, I don't trust that the grading LLM will always grade correctly.
+Since the expected result is already known, it is better for a normal computer program to be the judge as it should always judge according to instructions (except for bugs).
+2. I'm more interested in LLM-as-a-Library which applications can be built upon.
+If there are better ways to parse LLM outputs, then the tests may switch to that method.
+This also means the tests here test two things - how the LLM is able to understand the story, and how well is its JSON output capabilities.
+3. It is possible to run the tests for both JSON output and traditional text output judged by LLM, but it complicates the reporting.
+The traditional test is left as an exercise for the reader.

 ## License

 This repository is licensed under Apache License 2.0.
 I'm intentionally not adding a LICENSE file so that scrappers